|

 If I now attempt to shrink the file again, SQL Server succeeds in shrinking it closer to 2 MB, because the active portion of the log is within the first 2 MB.
 The file is shrunk up to the nearest virtual log file size that meets the entered size.
 The output from DBCC LOGINFO is now as follows:

 and the size of the transaction log file is 2359296 bytes (the sum of all the virtual log file sizes + 8192 bytes for the header).
-So if you find that you cannot shrink the transaction log to a particular size, run DBCC LOGINFO and check the size of the virtual log files to know how large each of them are, and to what sizes you can actually shink the file to.
-Discuss or comment on this article on our Facebook group.
+So if you find that you cannot shrink the transaction log to a particular size, run DBCC LOGINFO and check the size of the virtual log files to know how large each of them are, and to what sizes you can actually shink the file to. ![]() Document history

 |